-Requirement Area Flood Zone 3b (fluvial) Flood Zone 3a (fluvial) Flood Zone 2 not apply to developments categorised as 'Highly Vulnerable', 'More Vulnerable', and 'Less Vulnerable', as these are not permitted within Flood Zone 3b (see 'Land Uses and Development Restrictions' section of this table).
+Requirement Area Flood Zone 3b (fluvial) Flood Zone 3a (fluvial) Flood Zone 2 Flood Zone 1 not apply to developments categorised as 'Highly Vulnerable', 'More Vulnerable', and 'Less Vulnerable', as these are not permitted within Flood Zone 3b (see 'Land Uses and Development Restrictions' section of this table).
 'Land Uses and Development Restrictions' section of this table).
-'Essential Infrastructure' and 'More Vulnerable' developments are required to apply and pass the Exception Test in order to be considered, once they have passed the Sequential Test. to be considered, once they have passed the Sequential Test.
-Site-specific FRA (Information is sourced from the Flood and Coastal Change PPG, the NPPF and Policy CS 6 of Local Plan) A site-specific FRA is required for all development proposals situated in Flood Zone 3b, which must demonstrate compliance with standing advice for all relevant vulnerable development, and Government guidance on flood resilient construction.
-All developments in Flood Zone 3a require a site- specific FRA, which must demonstrate compliance with standing advice for all relevant vulnerable development, and Government guidance on flood resilient construction.
-All development proposals in Flood Zone 2 require a site-specific FRA, which must demonstrate compliance with standing advice for all relevant vulnerable development, and Government guidance on flood resilient construction.
-SuDS Strategy (Refer to Section 5.5.3 for further guidance) A SuDS Strategy is required for all major developments proposal.
-All developments should aim to achieve bette s report in July 2024) must be used when assessing peak is.
-Minor developments and change of use development rment on the existing drainage situation in accordance w river flows, sea level rises and peak rainfall intensities s that impact a site's existing drainage regime also a ith the drainage hierarchy to minimise surface water Basements (National Flood Risk Policy Requirement) Basements should not be permitted in Flood Zone 3b.
+'Essential Infrastructure' and 'More Vulnerable' developments are required to apply and pass the Exception Test in order to be considered, once they have passed the Sequential Test. to be considered, once they have passed the Sequential Test. either current or future flood issues from other sources (see Table 5-2).
+Site-specific FRA (Information is sourced from the Flood and Coastal Change PPG, the NPPF and Policy CS 6 of Local Plan) proposals situated in Flood Zone 3b, which must demonstrate compliance with standing advice for all relevant vulnerable development, and Government guidance on flood resilient construction.
+All developments in Flood Zone 3a require a site-specific FRA, which must demonstrate compliance with standing advice for all relevant vulnerable development, and Government guidance on flood resilient construction. a site-specific FRA, which must demonstrate compliance with standing advice for all relevant vulnerable development, and Government guidance on flood resilient construction.
+A site-specific FRA is not required for development proposals located within Flood Zone 1, unless: There is a total site area measuring above 1 hectare.
+The site is situated within an area with critical drainage problems as notified by the EA (there are none of these areas located within Epsom and Ewell).
+There is evidence of non-fluvial flood risk sources (e.g. surface water, groundwater, and sewers).
+There is a change of use to a more vulnerable class.
+The EA's climate change allowances that were most SuDS Strategy (Refer to Section 5.5.3 for further guidance) A SuDS Strategy is required for all major developments s report in July 2024) must be used when assessing peak is.
+Minor developments and change of use development rment on the existing drainage situation in accordance w s that impact a site's existing drainage regime also a are required to provide a SuDS Strategy as part of the Basements (National Flood Risk Policy Requirement) Basements should not be permitted in Flood Zone 3b.
 The NPPF categorises basement dwellings as 'Highly Vulnerable' infrastructure and should not be permitted within Flood Zone 3a as per the 'Land Uses and Developments' section of the Flood Risk and Coastal Change PPG.
 Other new basement developments are therefore restricted to 'Less Vulnerable' / 'Water Compatible' uses only.
 These include restricting basements solely to non-residential uses.
-All basement rooms must have internal access and egress to a higher floor that is situated above thedesign flood level (1 in 100-year [1% AEP] plus anappropriate climate change allowance) which can be utilised as part of emergency evacuation procedures.
-As 'Highly Vulnerable' infrastructure, residential basement dwellings proposed in Flood Zone 2 must apply and pass the Exception Test in order to be permitted.
-Non-residential basements do not fall under the 'Highly Vulnerable' infrastructure classification and are therefore permitted within Flood Zone 2 without a requirement for the Exception Test to be passed.
-All basement rooms must have internal access and egress to a higher floor that is situated above the design flood level (1 in 100-year [1% AEP] plus an appropriate climate change allowance) which can be utilised as part of emergency evacuation
+All basement rooms must have internal access and egress to a higher floor that is situated above thedesign flood level (1 in 100-year [1% AEP] plus anappropriate climate change allowance) which can be utilised as part of emergency evacuation procedures. basement dwellings proposed in Flood Zone 2 must apply and pass the Exception Test in order to be permitted.
+Non-residential basements do not fall under the 'Highly Vulnerable' infrastructure classification and are therefore permitted within Flood Zone 2